 - Use a floured rolling pin to roll the dough until very thin.
 You may need to divide the dough into two separate pieces.

-- Divide the filling among the circles, stretch the dough over the filling, and pinch the seams to seal.
+- Divide the filling among the circles, stretch the dough over the filling, and pinch to seal the seams.

-- Repeat until all the pierogi are filled and sealed.
+- Repeat this process until all the pierogi are filled and sealed.

 - Gently drop 5-6 pierogi at a time into the boiling water.